Professor of International Security, Faculty of Social Sciences

 Dr Renz's teaching interests are in the broad areas of international security and strategic studies.
 With a background in Russian studies her teaching centres on developments in contemporary Russia.… read more

 Bettina Renz's major research expertise is Russian security and defence policy in the post-Cold war era.
 She has published widely on military reforms, civil-military relations and military operations… read more

 Dr Renz is keen to take on PhD students who are interested in any area of Russian foreign, defence and security policy as well as contemporary strategy and airpower.

 Dr Renz's teaching interests are in the broad areas of international security and strategic studies.
 With a background in Russian studies her teaching centres on developments in contemporary Russia.
 Her teaching is informed by research carried out into contemporary Russian security and defence policy involving regular research visits to Russia.
 Having taught defence studies at RAF Cranwell until her appointment at Nottingham in 2007 Dr Renz is also interested in contemporary war and strategy with a focus on the use of air power.
 Dr Renz is a graduate of the King's Institute for Learning and Teaching and is a fellow of the UK Higher Education Academy.
 She was awarded a Chancellor Award for her contribution to the quality of teaching at the University of Nottingham in 2012.

 Bettina Renz's major research expertise is Russian security and defence policy in the post-Cold war era.
 She has published widely on military reforms, civil-military relations and military operations other than war.
 Her latest monograph, 'Russia's Military Revival', was published with Polity in 2018.
-Dr Renz also has an active interest in contemporary war and strategy and in the role of airpower in modern conflict in particular.
+Professor Renz also has an active interest in contemporary war and strategy and in the role of airpower in modern conflict in particular.
+She is currently working on a joint British Academy-funded project on Ukrainian military reforms with Dr Sarah Whitmore at Oxford Brookes University.
+The project investigates the importance of Ukraine's political and strategic context for the pursuit of military reforms.
+The project runs from October 2019 until September 2022.